 Humour helps humans cope with mortality, as I’ve mentioned before.
 In other words, we evolved a sense of humour to help us survive horrible situations.
 One time, my In-Laws made me sit down and watch Adam Sandler’s The Water Boy with them, and I needed a sense of humour for that situation, let me tell you.
 It’s interesting that there is rarely much correlation between the things that are funny, and the things that should be.

-Now take me, I’m a terrifically funny person – just ask me, and I will tell you so, very calmly while meeting your gaze, so it’s almost certainly true, though I cannot tell you the number of times that I have made a room laugh only to have someone at the back declare, authoritatively, ‘that’s not funny’, even though the subject of the remark was not related to them at all.
+Now take me, I’m a terrifically funny person – just ask me, and I will tell you so, very calmly while meeting your gaze, so it’s almost certainly true.
+But I cannot tell you the number of times that I have made a room laugh only to have someone at the back declare, authoritatively, ‘that’s not funny’, even though the subject of the remark was not related to them at all.
 I have this recurring question in my mind: why is it that people who aren’t funny so deliriously confident when it comes to evaluating humour’s quality?

-A percentage of people don’t even understand humour; they even find its existence irritating.
+A percentage of people don’t even understand humour; they seem to find its existence irritating.
 These people perplex us, because humour seems like such a quintessentially human experience, so we usually excuse these people by saying to ourselves, “they have a different sense of humour from me, that all.
 Which also explains that shirt…”

 For this reason, I have a particular horror of funerals; I am not suited for such solemnity and hope never to attend my own.
-You see, all reason escapes me in the presence of the dead – all my mind knows in grave moments is a litany of inappropriate thoughts.
-It’s how my brain works, I’m afraid.
+All reason escapes me in the presence of the dead – all my mind knows in grave moments is a litany of inappropriate thoughts.
+It’s just how my brain works, I’m afraid.
 Maybe it’s a coping mechanism, but it’s not a comforting one.
 It’s downright hellish to stand about with the corner of one’s mouth twitching, while the nearest and dearest glare and whisper, ‘whatever it is you’re thinking of saying, don’t’.

 I don’t usually admit this but a good half of my closest relatives were born without a sense of humour.
 It’s a terrible genetic trait – a recessive gene, perhaps, which for a long time made me hesitant about having children.
 It’s only logical, then, that these family members of mine adore funerals.
 They’d love my own, I suspect, possibly because I don’t plan on being there, but also because of the dry-eyed gravitas of a social activity they can attend without anyone expecting them to smile.